What is iⁿ?

 What issues are found when testing spreadsheets?

-Even though every spreadsheet is unique, common issues include:
+Even though every spreadsheet is unique, we often see the same types of errors.

 - "Magic constants" hard coded into a formula.